Deterministic Identification Over Channels With Power Constraints: Main Results - DMC

 Notice that the input cost of a given sequence $x^n$ depends only on the type of the sequence, since

 where the random variable $X'$ is distributed according to the type of $x^n$, i.e., $p_{X'}= \hat{P}_{x^n}$.
-Therefore, the subspace on the right hand side of (\ref{Ineq.DConverse}) can be written as a union of type classes:
+Therefore, the subset on the right hand side of (\ref{Ineq.DConverse}) can be written as a union of type classes: